 Produced water is a natural byproduct of the crude oil and natural gas production process and is a particular focus in the water-heavy Permian.
 E&P companies are required to recycle or dispose of produced water associated with crude oil and natural gas production in an environmentally responsible manner.
 Produced water is water naturally trapped in subsurface formations and is brought to the surface during crude oil and natural gas exploration and production.
 Produced water is by far the largest volume byproduct stream associated with crude oil and natural gas exploration and production.
 Although produced water is a significant issue that operators have to address in both the Midland and Delaware Basins, the issue is much larger in the Delaware Basin.
-Delaware Basin wells generate approximately four to six barrels of produced water for every barrel of oil, while Midland Basin wells produce approximately one to two barrels of produced water for every barrel of oil.
-This difference in produced water production in Delaware Basin wells highlights the importance of having robust produced water infrastructure assets to support crude oil and natural gas production.
+Delaware Basin wells generate approximately four to six barrels of produced water for every barrel of oil, while Midland Basin wells produce approximately one to two barrels of produced water infrastructure assets to support crude oil and natural gas production.
 We believe that in order for E&P companies to bring their hydrocarbons to market, they need to transport produced water efficiently using pipelines rather than trucks.
 Our purpose-built saltwater gathering, disposal and recycling system is designed to handle gathering of up to 2,027 MBbl/d of produced water, allowing Diamondback to more efficiently develop its acreage and grow production on our Dedicated Acreage.